casper-network/casper-node/EVM.md

 ## Block Hashes

-The executor exposes `BLOCK_HASH_HISTORY`, mirroring revm's Ethereum `BLOCKHASH` history window.
-During execution, `CasperDb` uses the executor's data-access-layer handle to open a short-lived read transaction against the already-open node block store and look up the indexed Casper block header by height.
+The executor exposes `BLOCK_HASH_HISTORY`, mirroring revm's 256-block Ethereum `BLOCKHASH` window. `CasperDb` uses its data-access-layer handle to open a short-lived read transaction against the already-open node block store and look up an indexed Casper block header by height.
 The stored Casper `BlockHash` is converted to revm's hash type at that boundary; no recent-hash map is preloaded by contract runtime or binary port.

-`revm` enforces the current/future-block and 256-block history rules.
-A missing indexed header returns zero, while a block-store read error fails execution.
+The EIP-2935 predeploy exposes the standard 8191-block lookup window at `0x0000F90827F1C53a10cb7A02335B175320002935`. `CasperEvmPrecompiles` intercepts direct `CALL` and `STATICCALL` operations, validates the standard 32-byte block-number input and range, then uses the same indexed-header lookup.
+A valid but absent header returns zero.
+Current, future, too-old, and malformed requests revert.
+Block-store errors fail execution.

+The native lookup does not execute the installed runtime bytecode or charge its instruction and `SLOAD` gas.
+Normal call and address-access costs still apply, and the address is not pre-warmed. `DELEGATECALL` and `CALLCODE` continue to execute the deployed bytecode against their alternate storage context, while `EXTCODE*` observes the exact standard runtime.

+Casper does not maintain EIP-2935 history in Global State.
+Retained ancestors, including blocks predating activation, are visible immediately through LMDB;
-Before contract runtime executes a finalized block containing an EVM transaction, it verifies in one block-store read transaction that every header in the applicable, up-to-256-block window is indexed.
-If any required header is missing, the block is not executed and the node transitions to catch-up.
+there is no gradual 8191-block fill period and no contract-storage proof of the history.
+Before executing a finalized block containing an EVM transaction, contract runtime verifies the full applicable 8191-header range in one block-store read transaction.
+Missing history prevents execution and transitions the node to catch-up.
+Speculative execution has no preflight and returns zero for locally missing valid history.
-Speculative EVM execution is not subject to this finalized-block preflight.

 ## Chain ID